Right to Buy and Right to Acquire

-Right to Buy (RTB) or Right to Acquire (RTA) are schemes that enable our customers who rent their homes to buy them from us at a discount.
+Right to Buy (RTB) or Right to Acquire (RTA) are government-funded schemes that enable customers who rent their homes to buy them from us at a discount.

 Right to Buy